Estimating Forest Attributes

 estimates for each ownership group within ecoregion subsections, specify

-c(ECOSUBCD, OWNGRPCD)
+c(ECOSUBCD, OWNGRPCD).

 Unique areas or trees of interest